The cost of travelling from Lands' End to John O'Groats

 Vehicle Cost

 Many drivers have been deterred from making the switch to electric due to the high upfront costs of EV vehicles.
-These costs will significantly impact businesses on a budget, who may be unable to afford EV vehicles for their fleet.
+These costs will significantly impact fleets on a budget, who may be unable to afford EV vehicles for their fleet.

 Although fleets can often get affordable finance deals on their vehicles, we still think it’s important to highlight the difference in purchase cost for the Citroën ë-Relay and its diesel counterpart, as this may impact your decision about whether to switch to electric.